ProfessorKazarinoff/stream-2020/S01-E05/contents.md

 ## Review what we did last time

- - Routed our domain name to Linode name servers
- - Added an A record in Linode domains dashboard to link our domain name to our server IP address
- - Installed Miniconda, created conda env
- - Installed conda packages, JupyterHub
- - Ran JupyterHub in a very unsecure fashion
- - Aquired an SSL cert using Certbot

-## Create files for security
+ - Created files for security

- - proxy auth token
- - cookie secret
- - dhparams.pem

-## Install nginx and configure

- - install Nginx
+ - Installed and configured Nginx
- - create Nginx configuration (maybe mess around locally and move it with ftp)

-## JupyterHub as a system service
+ - Ran JupyterHub as a System service

-## Test JupyterHub running in SSL with Nginx as a reverse proxy
+## GitHub OAuth

+ - GitHub app registration
+ - Install package for GitHub OAuth
+ - Customize JupyterHub config to use GitHub OAuth

+## Google OAuth

+ - GitHub app registration
+ - Install package for GitHub OAuth
+ - Customize JupyterHub config to use GitHub OAuth

 ## Save History, Shut down server